Velir/dbt-ga4/README.md

 ```
 ## Required Variables

 This package assumes that you have an existing DBT project with a BigQuery profile and a BigQuery GCP instance available with GA4 event data loaded.
-Source data is defined using the following variables which must be set in `dbt_project.yml`.
+Source data is defined using the `project` and `dataset` variables below.
+The `static_incremental_days` variable defines how many days' worth of data to reprocess during incremental runs.

 ```
 vars: